-In figures \ref{fig4} and 3 through to \ref{fig13}, we plot the temporal evolution of the spread of CMDMs in the presence of decoherence.
-The results presented in these plots were obtained by mixing a large number\footnote{This is necessary because the spread is itself a stochastic variable distributed in accordance with the law of large numbers. } of individual trajectories in which the CMWF jumps, from time to time, {\it \`a la} GRW and where in-between two jumps, it evolves according to either the free Schr\"odinger equation or the approximated S-N equation (\ref{TD23}).
-Due to computational time limitations, in order to make our calculations tractable we kept the parameter $\gamma$ relatively low ({one jump every second}) and we adapted in each case the value of ($\alpha=\Lambda/\gamma$) in order to reach the values of $\Lambda$ found in tables 1 and 2.
-We checked however that, after averaging over many realizations of the GRW process, {the results we obtain in absence of self-gravity} remain close to the theoretically predicted asymptotic value (\ref{asym}), thus confirming that the GRW model, as is well known, is to some extent independent of variations in $\gamma$ and $\alpha$, provided $\Lambda=\alpha\gamma$ remains constant.
-(In the figures \ref{fig4} and 3 through to \ref{fig13}, we also plotted the theoretical estimate (\ref{asym}) of the asymptotic spread in the limit where the spread of the CMDM is averaged over infinitely many realisations of the stochastic jump process.)
+The results presented in these plots are obtained by mixing a large number of individual trajectories in which the CMWF jumps, from time to time, {\it \`a la} GRW and where in-between two jumps, it evolves according to either the free Schr\"odinger equation or the approximated S-N equation (\ref{TD23}).
+Due to computational time limitations, we keep the parameter $\gamma$ relatively low ({one jump every $\textrm{s}$}) and we adapt in each case the value of ($\alpha=\Lambda/\gamma$) in order to reach the values of $\Lambda$ found in Tables \ref{Table1} and \ref{Table2}.
+We have checked however that, after averaging over many realizations of the GRW process, {the results we obtain in the absence of self-gravity} remain close to the theoretically predicted asymptotic value (\ref{asym}), thus confirming that the GRW model, as is well known, is to some extent independent of variations in $\gamma$ and $\alpha$, provided $\Lambda=\alpha\gamma$ remains constant.
+(In figures \ref{fig1} and 3 through \ref{fig6}, we also plot the theoretical estimate (\ref{asym}) of the spread of the CMDM in the limit where it is averaged over infinitely many realisations of the stochastic jump process.)

-Our simulations confirm the various effects we predicted in the previous sections on the basis of purely theoretical considerations:
+Our simulations confirm the various effects predicted in the previous sections on the basis of purely theoretical considerations: